notofonts/bengali/fontbakery/googlefonts-NotoSansBengali-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

-	- dhanuktahalfbeng
+	- asciicircum

-	- lanuktahalfbeng
+	- asciitilde

-	- semicolon
+	- asterisk

-	- endash
+	- backslash

-	- jhanuktahalfbeng
+	- banuktahalfbeng

-	- wanuktahalfbeng
+	- bar

-	- five
+	- bhanuktahalfbeng

-	- question
+	- braceleft

-	- greater
+	- braceright

-	- khanuktahalfbeng
+	- bracketleft

-	- And 81 more.
+	- 81 more.

 Use -F or --full-lists to disable shortening of long lists.
  [code: unreachable-glyphs]